jundalisay/spblist/content/en/research/kant/critique/elements/division-2/division-1/book-2/chapter-02i.md

 ---
-heading: Section 2
+heading: Analogy 3
-title: The Supreme Principle of all Synthetical Judgements
+title: Principle of Coexistence, According to the Law of Reciprocity
 description: "The Application of the Categories Sensory Objects"
 weight: 48
 author: Kant